-Effective September 2018, the Surgery Investigator Studies Program (MISP) Committee will accept proposals within our current areas of interest (AOI) as noted below.
-This is a competitive process that will be conducted by the Surgery MISP in 2019.
+Effective July 2021, the Anesthesia Investigator Studies Program (MISP) Committee will accept proposals within our current areas of interest (AOI) as noted below.
+This is a competitive process that will be conducted by the Anesthesia MISP in 2021.
 Decisions will be made on the basis of scientific merit and strategic fit within the AOI.
 Please review the critical activities and abide by the timelines as outlined below.
+The program requests that investigators specify how they will support diversity in enrollment to include traditionally underrepresented minorities/ethnic groups.

 The following areas are of interest to the Investigator Studies Program Committee: